interbrite/letsencrypt-vesta/README.md

 * Looks up the first account's email address to use as the contact email with the certificate request, unless one has been specified with the `-m` option.
 * Gets the list of domain aliases for the given domain.
 The primary domain name of the first site in the first account listed will be used for the certificate's common name, with any aliases and/or additional domains will be added as subject alternate names (SANs) on the certificate.
-* Uses the letsencrypt client to generate a certificate request, validate the request, and download the certificate.
+* Uses the certbot client to generate a certificate request, validate the request, and download the certificate.
 * Uses Vesta's command line tools to install the certificate on each site.
+* If the `-a` option is specified and the at scheduler is available, the same command will be scheduled to run again in the specified number of days (60 is recommended).
+This will perpetually schedule regular, automatic updates to the certificate without user intervention.

 Installation
 ------------